Chapter 9 : Damages

 James nodded and slouched back against the bed, turning his gaze to the ceiling again.
 They lay there like that for minutes in silence, just staring at the white ceiling.
 Finally the sound of footsteps came from the hall, and they could both sense a new presence looking into Albus' bedroom.
 Then there was a quick scurry of feet, and a red mess was flying onto the bed.

 Lily jumped onto the bed, landing between her brothers.
 She looked at the both of them, oblivious and smiling.

 “What are you two up to?” she asked enthusiastically.

 Neither answered, but instead both Albus and James pulled themselves up onto an elbow to inspect their sister.
-They both knew that on a regular day Lily would have teased them with some sort of comment and left, instead of joining them in an excited jump and asking them what they were doing.
+They both knew that, on a regular day, Lily would have teased them with some sort of comment and left, instead of joining them with an excited jump and asking them what they were doing.
 Both boys caught on to this and looked at the other.